 The management of a company is carried out through the actions of its governing bodies.
 The governing bodies form and express the will of the company as a legal entity and organize its implementation.
 The management of a company is very often focused on determining the particular person who will be in charge of the management.
 This matter is, in turn, related to the empowerment of particular individuals – the governing bodies.
 Changes in such governing bodies will be subject to this article.

 The Commerce Act does not contain any detailed regulation on the dismissal procedure with regard to governing bodies.
-Both the appointment and the removal of the director of an LLC (the board members of a JSCo., etc.) are generally within the competence of the General Meeting of Shareholders which is the supreme body of the company.
+The appointment and the removal of the director of an LLC (the board members of a JSCo., respectively) are generally within the competence of the General Meeting of Shareholders which is the supreme body of the company.
 Removal by a resolution of the General Meeting is one of the subjective termination grounds, terms and procedure thereof being largely simplified.
 The resolution needs to be adopted by an ordinary majority, unless otherwise provided in the company’s statutes.

 The termination of the legal relation between the director (officer) and the company resulting from the dismissal needs to be entered into the Commercial Register, i.e. the entry of the name of the director needs to be deleted.
-Pursuant to the Commerce Act the resolutions of the General Meeting regarding the appointment or the removal of a director of an LLC (or board members of a JSCo.) must be entered into the Commercial Register in order to become effective – as of the date of such entry.
+Pursuant to the Commerce Act the resolutions of the General Meeting regarding the appointment or the removal of a director of an LLC or board members of a JSCo. must be entered into the Commercial Register in order to become effective – as of the date of such entry.
 Removing a person as a director or an executive officer might as well require the termination of a management contract which might have been concluded with him.

 The following documents need to be enclosed to the respective application:

 Declaration on the truthfulness of the stated for registration circumstances and acceptance of the submitted for announcement acts;